0fajarpurnama0/0fajarpurnama0.github.io/_posts/2020-04-11-keyboard-mouse-scroll-zoom-demo-and-mobile.md

 </figure>

 <p>Next it would be nice that they could befriend at take the relationship to the next level throught chats.
 Finally, the last step I have in mind is they would interract daily through video conference, through Skype, facebook video call, yahoo messenger video call, etc. Today video call is the closest telecommunication to face-face conversation.
-That’s how far I could go as bridge between my friends in Indonesia and ASEAN-Japanese friends.
+That's how far I could go as bridge between my friends in Indonesia and ASEAN-Japanese friends.
 I can only go as far as using free services because of economic limitation.
 Other than electricity, the hardware and software itself, and some paid internet services, accessing websites, social media, VOIP (Voice Over IP), and video calls are free.</p>

 <figure>
   <img src="https://beta-static.photobucket.com/images/ii560/0fajarpurnama0/0/85de1beb-c5e3-42da-8f04-a63d4e197d29-original.jpg?width=1920&height=1080&fit=bounds" alt="" width="100%">